walisc/WPooW/docs/PageTypes-PostType.md

 Post Type pages are in essence [Custom Post Types](https://codex.wordpress.org/Post_Types) in WordPress.
 You could create a custom post type in Wordpress directly, but this is a bit cumbersome and slightly confusing.
-WpOOW abstracts all the nitty-gritties involved in creating custom post types, include saving and updating the custom post type created.
+WPoow abstracts all the nitty-gritties involved in creating custom post types, including saving and updating the custom post type created.

-To create a PostType Page using the `CreatePostType` method associated with the $wpOOW API.
-The definition of this is below
+To create a PostType Page use the `CreatePostType` method associated with the WPoow library.
+The definition of this is below:-

 ```php
 /**